lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 * id-kp-configSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (for example XML, YAML or JSON).
 Configuration files are used to configure hardware or software.
-The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-trustanchorSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML or JSON).
 Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.
-The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-updateSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-updateSigning may be used for verifying signatures of secure software or firmware update packages.
 Update packages are used to install software (including bootloader, firmware, safety-related applications and others) on systems.
-The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-safetyCommunication

 > A public key contained in a certificate containing the KeyPurposeId id-kp-safetyCommunication may be used to authenticate a communication peer for safety-critical communication based on TLS or other protocols.
-Depending on the key type used, the KU bits that may be consistent are digitalSignature and/or (keyEncipherment or keyAgreement).

 ~~~
 id-kp  OBJECT IDENTIFIER  ::=